nspilman/natespilmandotcom/blog/my-time-at-chaz.md

 Most businesses in the area were already closed due to Covid, and the businesses that were open were still in full operation.
 I saw a couple waiting outside a bagel shop for their order.

 The Zone was lit up with artwork, starting with the [enormous Black Lives Matter mural](https://twitter.com/kylekotajarvi/status/1271317000313167872) on the pavement.
-The police station was straight up vandalized.
+The police station was boarded up and covered in graffiti.
 Regardless of how this ends, I hope the art remains.

 Most of the people at CHAZ were white.
 [Seattle is 65% white and only 7% black](https://en.wikipedia.org/wiki/Demographics_of_Seattle#:~:text=The%20racial%20composition%20of%20the,or%20Latino%20of%20any%20race.), but there were still some vibes that CHAZ was a way for white folks to co-opt a black movement (more on this later).
 I also encountered an older white man who kept trying to vandalize the police station even further, with a black male in his 20s standing guard against his efforts.